sevkioruc/docs/docs/api-overview.md

 # API Overview

-You can run Permify with docker and it works as a Rest API.
+Permify works as a Rest API.
 This is the overview section for Permify API.

 ## Paths

-Some core paths:
+Some core functionalities:

 - [Check Access](#check-access)
 - [Create Relational Tuple](#create-relational-tuple)